 Students need a combination of skills and understanding to succeed in practical exams.
 What is assessed:

 Performance skills through pieces or songs

 Technical skills through scales and arpeggios

 Listening skills and musical perception through aural tests

-As we know, making music can lower stress and provides enormous pleasure, and working towards exams can help with staying focused and maintaining clear goals.
+As we know, making music can lower stress and provide enormous pleasure, and working toward exams can help stay focused and maintain clear goals.
 It is a good combination for many of us.